How Fake Tanning Can Lead to Acne

 Acne is caused when the pores in the face and upper body overproduce sebum, an oily substance used to lubricate the skin.
 Whilst using fake tan products such as lotions and sprays can’t cause the long term condition of acne in someone that doesn’t already suffer from it, they can cause your skin to break out by clogging the pores, making skin oilier and introducing bacteria to the skin.
 Using the right products in the right way can help acne sufferers use fake tan confidently.

 Some fake tanners contain harsh chemicals, which can have the effect of irritating skin, making it oilier and causing breakouts by blocking pores.
-If you suffer from acne, make sure you use self-tan products that say they are oil and alcohol free.
-Also look out for ones that promise they are non-comedogenic (sometimes this will be labelled as non-acnegenic).
+If you suffer from acne, make sure you use self-tan products that say they are oil and alcohol-free.
+Also, look out for ones that promise they are non-comedogenic (sometimes this will be labelled as non-acnegenic).
 This just means that the product won’t block pores, and this will help prevent whiteheads and blackheads.
-Unfortunately it’s often the more expensive, better quality fake tan that meet all these criteria.
+Unfortunately, it’s often the more expensive, better quality fake tan that meets all these criteria.

 Fake tan products work by reacting with dead skin cells.
 As you often find more dead cells around a pimple, fake tan can sometimes make acne look worse rather than help to hide it.
 You can help to prevent a patchy appearance caused by using fake tan on acne-covered skin by exfoliating before you apply it.

 If your acne is just getting too much to handle, it’s worth looking for a treatment with long-term results rather than focusing on a short-term cover up.
 Talk to a dermatologist to discuss your options.